luakit/luakit/doc/luadoc/pages/04-migration-guide.md

 @name Migration Guide
 #Migration Guide

+## Migrating from version 2017-08-10

+### Remove unique instance code from `rc.lua`

+Unique instance support has been moved to a module.
+To update, follow these steps:

+ 1. Remove the two `if unique then ... end` blocks from your `rc.lua`.
+ 2. Add `require "unique_instance"` to your `rc.lua`, before all other `require` statements.

 ## Migrating from a pre-WebKit2 Version

 The latest luakit release is built around the WebKit 2 APIs.
 Changes in the APIs